skienzmatishun/rippreport/content/p/nothing-is-free/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Continuing our investigation into regional power grabs, State Senator Chris Elliott is pushing legislative deals that strip municipal control from local voters.
+  State records and campaign ledger entries show how backroom horse-trading dictates who gets a piece of public tax revenue.
+The Ripp Report follows the money behind Baldwin County's newest legislative power play.
 ---
 For the last 15 years one complaint in Fairhope has been consistent.
 Why do I have to comply with Fairhope municipal regulations when I live outside the city limits and I cannot vote in Fairhope elections?